 IBM and Red Hat will continue to build and enhance Red Hat partnerships with AWS, Azure, Google Cloud, Alibaba, and IBM Cloud equally?
 Is IBM promising that it won’t leverage Red Hat into more business for IBM Cloud?

 Use Red Hat to Sell Other Associated Products and Services

 IBM is always interested in selling consulting services.
 Red Hat presents them with a way of doing this.
-IBM also owns a variety of Red Hat related products, which it can also sell to Red Hat customers.
-This is where customers of Red Hat will have to be very careful, as the IBM sales teams will be coming for them, and told that they need to sell into Red Hat’s base to leverage the acquisition.
-And the information that Red Hat sales reps provide to their customers are going to take a steep dive.
+IBM also owns a variety of Red Hat-related products, which it can also sell to Red Hat customers.
+This is where customers of Red Hat will have to be very careful, as the IBM sales teams will be coming for them and told that they need to sell into Red Hat’s base to leverage the acquisition.
+And the information that Red Hat sales reps provide to their customers will take a steep dive.
 In our

 Honest Vendor Ratings, IBM scores very low in information quality.
 By contrast, Red Hat has been one of the good actors in the open-source movement.